FeldrinH/TASmaniac/README.md

 TASmaniac has the following features:

 * Record inputs while playing a level and save them to a text file.
-* Play back the text file to reprodue the exact same sequence of inputs.
+* Play back the text file to reproduce the exact same sequence of inputs.
 * Slow down time to make tricky moves easier to execute.
 * Show a timer that indicates active time spent in the level.
 The timer starts on first input.